nils-eilers/NODISKEMU/README.md

 fastloader for Action Replay 6).
 If the address is not recognized, more-or-less random data will be returned.

-  Unfortunately GEOS reads rather large parts of the drive rom using M-R to detect the drive, which cannot be reasonably added into the internal table.
+  Unfortunately GEOS reads rather large parts of the drive ROM using M-R to detect the drive, which cannot be reasonably added into the internal table.
 To enable the GEOS drive detection to work properly with NODISKEMU and to allow switching between 1541/71/81 modes, file-based M-R emulation has been implemented.
 If a file has been set up as M-R data source using the XR command, its contents will be returned for M-R commands that try to read an address in the range of $8000-$ffff.
-The rom file should be a copy of the rom contents of a 1541/71/81 drive (any headers will be skipped automatically), its name must be 16 characters or less.
+The ROM file should be a copy of the ROM contents of a 1541/71/81 drive (any headers will be skipped automatically), its name must be 16 characters or less.
 When an M-R command is received, the file will be searched in three locations on the storage medium: